Whatsapp Icon

 Personalized Medicine and Genetic Profiling

-Advances in genetic profiling have paved the way for personalized medicine in Non-Hodgkin Lymphoma treatment.
-By analyzing the genetic makeup of a patient's tumor, doctors can now identify specific mutations and select treatments that are most likely to be effective, reducing the trial-and-error approach associated with traditional chemotherapy.
+Advances in genetic profiling have paved the way for personalized medicine in non-Hodgkin lymphoma treatment.
+By analyzing the genetic makeup of a patient's tumour, doctors can now identify specific mutations and select treatments that are most likely to be effective, reducing the trial-and-error approach associated with traditional chemotherapy.
 This tailored treatment strategy has led to improved outcomes and reduced toxicity for many patients.

 Conclusion